By Jessica Bubenheim, on 04 April 2018

-The main purpose of lead marketing is to ensure your leads keep you their ‘top of mind’.
-At the point where a decision or purchase is made, lead nurturing ensure the customer knows your unique selling point and why they should choose you.
-Marketers to keep leads ‘hot’ and keep the flames going, especially when leads reach the bottom of the funnel and it’s time to turn leads into a conversion.
+The main purpose of lead marketing is to ensure your leads keep you on their ‘top of mind’.
+At the point where a decision or purchase is made, lead nurturing ensures the customer knows your unique selling point and why they should choose you.
+Marketing efforts lead to sales when leads are kept ‘hot’ and keep the flame's still going when leads reach the bottom of the funnel and it’s time to turn leads into a conversion.

 With lead marketing, timing is everything.
 The content that you offer to users through inbound marketing must be relevant in terms of time and place.
 So if there’s a time and place for everything, how do we decide?
 Well, it depends on the stage in which the lead is within the buying cycle.